Bass Tours ATX

 Q: What is the best bait for spotted bass?

-A: Jigs, crankbaits, and soft plastic worms work exceptionally well.
-Live bait like minnows and crayfish are also highly effective, especially around rocky structure.
+A: Spinnerbaits, crankbaits, and jigs work exceptionally well.
+Soft plastics like Texas-rigged worms and creature baits are also highly effective around structure.

 Q: Where can I find spotted bass near Lago Vista?